-The magnetic equivalent circuit given in Fg.3, for zero armature current, does not contain a magnetic reluctance corresponding to the rotor pole, but it can be introduced, and also the core nonlinearity can be considered.
+The magnetic equivalent circuit given in Fig. 3, for zero armature current, does not contain a magnetic reluctance corresponding to the rotor pole, but it can be introduced, and the core nonlinearity can also be taken into consideration.

-The armature reaction fluxes are calculated in aligned, Φ{Sga} and unaligned rotor position, Φ{Sgun} , the fluxes ratio being considered equal to the main inductances ratio:
+The armature reaction fluxes are calculated in aligned, $\Phi{Sga}$ and un-aligned rotor position, $\Phi{Sgun}$ , the fluxes ratio being considered equal to the main inductances ratio: